Chuck Baldwin: Economy

 Baldwin says he would end all federal income taxes and phase out the Internal Revenue Service.
 His website also says that "a tariff on foreign imports, based on the difference between the foreign item's cost of production abroad and the cost of production of a similar item produced in the United States, would be a Constitutional step toward a fair trade policy that would protect American jobs and, at the same time, raise revenue for our national government."

 He has said that as president he would streamline the federal government and tap oil reserves in Alaska, the Dakotas, and the Gulf of Mexico.
 He believes the United States should return to the gold standard.

 States' rights and characterization of the Civil War

 NewsOne.com has described Baldwin as a Neo-Confederate.
 Baldwin believes that "the South was right in the War Between the States" (referring to the American Civil War), and that the leaders of the Confederacy were not racists.
-He uses the term "War for Southern Independence" and "War of Northern Agression".
+He uses the term "War for Southern Independence" and "War of Northern Aggression".

 He criticized George W. Bush's failure to rescind executive orders by Bill Clinton that Baldwin argued undermined states' rights and private property rights.

 In 2010, he spoke at a Neo-Confederate "Alabama Secession Day Commemoration" linked to the League of the South.